snowdriftcoop/snowdrift/DATABASE-MANAGEMENT.md

 (such as when others have provided a new update you want to try or to start clean before making changes you plan to commit) run:

-    ./sdb.hs reset
+    ./sdb.hs clean

 ### Sharing updates to the devDB database

-If you make specific improvements or additions to your database that you think will make for a better start for other contributors, use the following command to export the changes:
+If you make specific improvements or additions to your database that you think will make for a better start for other contributors, use the `./sdb.hs env` command to get the code needed.

-    ./sdb.hs export
+*TODO: add instructions for how to use those commands for those unfamiliar*

 Test that the export worked by running the reset command above and verifying in the running site that everything works as expected.